 Many recent government documents are linked from the web sites of the agency or departments which publish them.
 The Federal Agencies Directory from Louisiana State University provides links to the home pages of agencies, departments and offices from each branch of the federal government.
-Since a link to “Publications” is often not prominently displayed on these home pages, Washburn School of Law’s Federal Agency Index also provides a direct link to publications on each site.
+Since a link to "Publications" is often not prominently displayed on these home pages, Washburn School of Law's Federal Agencies also provides a direct link to publications on each site.

 There are several specialized government search engines which can be useful for quickly locating a document online.
-USA.gov, the official portal of the federal government, contains a good search engine.
+USA.gov, the official web portal of the federal government, contains a good search engine.
 Google's "site:[.extension]" operator will return search results from only ".gov" (government) or ".mil" (military) domain names.
-However, most general popular search engines (such as Yahoo or Bing) will also successfully retrieve a government document with a search for the document title in quotation marks.
+However, most general popular search engines (such as Google, Yahoo or Bing) will also successfully retrieve a government document with a search for the document title in quotation marks.
 In addition, general search engines will retrieve documents which are archived at non-governmental sites, such as university libraries and private organizations.

 II.
 State Documents

 Many states also provide their government documents in full text on their official web sites.
 Visit USA.gov: State and Territorial Governments for direct links to state home pages.

 III.
 International Documents

 International governmental organizations, such as the United Nations and the European Union, also publish many reports and documents.
-The Goodson Law Library and Perkins/Bostock Public Documents and Maps receive many of these publications, which can generally be found in a search of the online catalog.
+The Goodson Law Library and Perkins/Bostock Library receive many of these publications, which can generally be found in a search of the online catalog.

 In addition, many international organizations publish these documents on their official web sites.
 The Northwestern University Library has compiled a comprehensive list of links to the home pages of these organizations.